noct-ml/noct-ml/README.md

 ---

 ### 🜸🔥 [**Noesis**](https://github.com/noct-ml/noesis)
-*Forensic Intelligence for AI Models*
+*Forensic introspection for generative models*
-Traces the hidden currents of LLM reasoning — activation maps, MoE pathways, and soulprints of prompts.
+Traces the hidden currents of cognition - from LLM reasoning to diffusion flows - mapping activation fields, MoE routes, and soulprints of thought.
 > *To see what the machine dreams when it thinks.*

 ---